vistle/vistle.github.io/docs/develop/module/implementation-gpu.md

 ## Custom VTK-m Filters

 For simplicity, predefined VTK-m filters have been used for the two examples above.
 Please note, that `VtkmModule` can, of course, also be used to add custom VTK-m filters to Vistle.
-To learn more about implementing custom VTK-m filters, check out [VTK-m's user guide](https://vtk-m.readthedocs.io/en/v2.2.0/basic-filter-impl.html).
+To learn more about implementing custom VTK-m filters, check out [VTK-m's user guide](https://vtk-m.readthedocs.io/en/v2.2.0/basic-filter-impl.html) (Moreland, 2024[^vtkmguide]).

 ## How to Configure Vistle to Run VTK-m Modules on the GPU